 Excessive shedding can sometimes be prevented through proper nutrition, and your dog’s skin and coat are a direct reflection of the essential nutrients they are or aren’t receiving.
-While many pet parents and even animal professionals have long believed fish oil and omega 3-fatty acids are the key to a healthy skin and coat, the truth is that omega-3s alone are only one part of a much greater solution.
+While many pet parents and even animal professionals have long believed fish oil and omega 3-fatty acids are the keys to healthy skin and coat, the truth is that omega-3s alone is only one part of a much greater solution.

 Step 5: Reduce Stress

 Just like humans, dogs get stressed.
 And just like in our bodies, emotional responses are powerful and can manifest physically in your dog’s body.
 If there’s been a big change in your home environment, your dog’s excessive shedding could be a reaction to stress.
 Have you recently moved homes?
 Has a family member passed away or moved out?
 Maybe there’s been a higher-than-normal level of conflict in your household?
 Dogs are sensitive to all these things.

 If you suspect your dog may be losing their hair due to stress, do everything you can to provide a normal, predictable daily routine for them.
 Walk them at the same time each day, avoid switching up their food or mealtimes, and as much as possible, do what they likely expect to be coming next.
 And of course, give them plenty of TLC around the clock.

 Step 6: Ensure Consistent Brushings

 So what to do about the crazy amount of hair floating around your house?
 One of the best things you can do to curb excessive shedding is to brush your dog on a regular basis.
 This collects your dog’s old or damaged hair into one convenient spot instead of them spreading it all over the carpet.